reactjs/React.NET/site/jekyll/tutorials/aspnetcore.md

 ### Server-side Data

 Let's return some data from the server.
+If you are still debugging, end it by pressing the Stop button.
 To do so, we need to first create a C# class to represent our comments.
-Right-click on ReactDemo and select Add → New Folder and name the folder "Models".
-Once the models folder has been created, right click on it, select Add → Class, and enter "CommentModel.cs" as the file name.
+You should have a "Models" folder, but if not, right-click on ReactDemo and select Add → New Folder and name the folder "Models".
+Once the models folder exists, right click on it, select Add → Class..., and enter "CommentModel.cs" as the file name.
 We'll create a basic comment model:

 ```csharp
 namespace ReactDemo.Models